Full microcement kit for completing a microcement wet room with a sparkle texture to a professional standard.

 Acheive a seamless microcement finish with extra sparkle!
 Small glass crystals are distributed through the microcement, giving it a luxurious sparkle effect.

-This kit contains everything a professional microcement installer will need to complete a durable, non-slip microcement floor with a sparkle effect.
+This kit contains everything a professional microcement installer will need to complete a durable, waterproof microcement worktop with a sparkle effect.

 Training & Installation Guide